-If you want to improve your link acquisition timing (and your SEO strategy overall), make sure you follow these general tips across all stages of development:
+If you want to improve your links acquisition timing (and your SEO strategy overall), make sure you follow these general tips across all stages of development:

 Following all these rules can be difficult, especially if you don’t have much experience with link building.